Integrated Report – 303(d) & 305(b)

 CWA Section 305(b) Requirements

-DEQ will hold a virtual Public Meeting regarding the Draft 2020 Integrated Report at 2:00 pm on Tuesday, May 18, 2021.
-Please see the document titled “2020 Integrated Report Zoom Meeting Public Participation” for instructions to participate in the Public Meeting.
-Expand the “2020 Integrated Report” menu above for the Draft 2020 Integrated Report and associated documents.
-The Draft 2020 Integrated Report GIS layers are available to view and download at: https://gis.deq.ok.gov/maps/.
+The 2020 Oklahoma 303(d) List is the official list of Impaired Waterbodies for the State of Oklahoma.
+Expand the “2020 Integrated Report” menu above for the 2020 Integrated Report and associated documents.
+The 2020 Integrated Report GIS layers are available to view and download at: https://gis.deq.ok.gov/maps/.

 An interactive map of Oklahoma’s waterbodies is available at http://gis.deq.ok.gov/maps/.